WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-21-dockerize-an-asp-net-core-microservice-and-rabbitmq.md

 ## Conclusion

-Today, I showed how to dockerize the microservices to create immutable Docker images which I can easily share using Dockerhub and run everywhere the same way.
+Today, I showed how to dockerize the microservices to create immutable Docker images which I can easily share using Docker Hub and run everywhere the same way.
 Currently, only the HTTP port of the application works because we haven't provided an SSL certificate to process HTTPS requests. <a href="/asp-net-core-with-https-in-docker" target="_blank" rel="noopener noreferrer">In my next post</a>, I will create a development certificate and start the image with it.

 You can find the code of  the finished demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">GitHub</a>.